immcantation/shazam/docs/topics/createMutabilityMatrix.md

 Value
 -------------------

-A named numeric vector of 1024 normalized mutability rates for each 5-mer motif with names defining the 5-mer nucleotide sequence.
+When `numSeqMutationsOnly` is `FALSE`, a named numeric vector of 1024 normalized mutability rates for each 5-mer motif with names defining the 5-mer nucleotide sequence.

+When `numSeqMutationsOnly` is `TRUE`, a named numeric vector of length 1024 counting the number of observed mutations in sequences containing each 5-mer.

 References
 -------------------